x-s-g/Vuln-Intro/README.md

 #### Data_Crawling/ Module
 - **Purpose**: Automatically download patch information and related source code files
 - **Main Files**:
-  - `patch_list.py`: Downloads the list of historical commit URLs related to the target patch
   - `re_refactor.py`: Filters out types of refactorings that do not affect the vulnerability
   - `filter.py`: Filters out noisy statements from the patch data